 However, these devices can spread malignant cells when used on patients with undiagnosed uterine leiomyosarcoma (a rare but deadly form of cancer), causing the cancer to develop to an advanced stage, which often translates to a poor prognosis.

-If you or your spouse underwent a minimally-invasive hysterectomy or myomectomy with power morcellation, and were later diagnosed with uterine leiomyosarcoma, you may be able to work with lawyers to fight for justice and receive significant financial compensation for your pain and suffering.
+If you or your spouse underwent a minimally-invasive hysterectomy or myomectomy with power morcellation and were later diagnosed with uterine leiomyosarcoma, you may be able to work with lawyers to fight for justice and receive significant financial compensation for your pain and suffering.

-Consider carefully the details of your experience, especially the information and treatment you received prior to your surgery and what you experienced afterwards.
+Consider carefully the details of your experience, especially the information and treatment you received prior to your surgery and what you experienced afterward.
 Do you feel you were thoroughly informed about possible risks and alternative treatments before undergoing surgery?

 Many of the plaintiffs from the current power morcellation cases feel that the life-threatening situation that they found themselves or their spouses in due to an advanced leiomyosarcoma diagnosis could have been prevented.
 They seek to hold device manufacturers liable for the following alleged actions: